 After learning more about using the myIDP tool I was ready to start, but nervous at the same time.
-I knew that using the myIDP tool was something I wanted to use and I want to share how I have being using the myIDP tool.
+I knew that using the myIDP tool was something I wanted to use and I wanted to share how I have been using the myIDP tool.
 If you want to create a myIDP account click here.

 When you create a myIDP account it suggests that you create your goals using the ‘SMART’ Principle.
 Some of us may have heard of this during undergraduate.
 If not here it is:

 S – Specific